TheInfernitex/RentWheelZ/README.md

 - Book a vehicle using Dynamic Calendar without worry of overlaps
 - Seamlessly View the bookings in profile page
 - jwt validation for all sensitive apis

+Future updates:
+- Feedbacks and Ratings
+- Admin dashboard for adding vehicles and analytics
+- Payment System
+- Deployment and testing